Sebastianism: Death of Sebastian the King

-Appearance of Imposter Pretenders
+Appearance of imposter pretenders

 Since Sebastian's body was never definitively identified after his death, during this time, various impostors claimed to be King Sebastian in 1584, 1585, 1595 and 1598.

 The first appeared in 1584; he was a commoner of Alcobaça, quickly apprehended and spared execution by a sentence to work in the galleys.

 A second imposter was a son of a stone-cutter from the Azores, who had retired to a hermitage.
-Because of his frequent self-inflicted deprivations and penitences, those in nearby communities proclaimed him to be the King, atoning for the misfortune of his subjects.
+Because of his frequent self-inflicted deprivations and penitences, those in nearby communities proclaimed him to be the king, atoning for the misfortune of his subjects.
 Despite his initial denials, he finally consented to the acclamation of local peasants.
 Traveling to Lisbon, he was paraded through the streets on an ass, exposed to the jeers of the populace, and publicly hanged.

-A third Sebastian arose in Spain: an Augustinian monk, by the name Miguel dos Santos, who once had been a chaplain of Sebastian and confessor to Dom Antonio, and was ultimately confessor to the nunnery of Madrigal de las Altas Torres, Castile.

-He met there Gabriel de Espinosa, a baker.

-His appearance recalled the person of Sebastian.
+A third Sebastian arose in Spain: an Augustinian friar, Miguel dos Santos, who once had been a chaplain of Sebastian and confessor to Dom Antonio, and was ultimately confessor to the nunnery of Madrigal de las Altas Torres, Castile.
+He met there Gabriel de Espinosa, a baker, whose appearance recalled the person of Sebastian.
 Dos Santos persuaded him to impersonate Sebastian.
 María Ana de Austria, a nun who was a cousin of Sebastian via her father John of Austria, supported the claim.

-The monk and Espinosa were both captured, forced to confess, and hanged.
+The friar and Espinosa were both captured, forced to confess, and hanged.

 A fourth impostor arose in Naples, but was transferred to a prison in Spain.
 His claims were undermined by his inability to speak Portuguese.